Cookies & personal data

 OKR (Objectives and Key Results)(OKR)

-A goal-setting methodology: Objective (a qualitative, ambitious goal) + Key Results (2-5 measurable outcomes proving the objective's achievement).
+A goal-setting methodology: Objective (qualitative ambitious goal) + Key Results (2-5 measurable outcomes proving achievement).
 Used by Google, Intel, Netflix.
-Difference from KPI: OKRs set direction and inspire, KPIs are operational metrics.
+OKRs inspire direction; KPIs are operational metrics.

 O